Features:

 * Very Light on Resources

-* Support for not just ISO, but also BIN
+* Support for not just ISO, but also BIN and CUE images

 * Burning on Dual Layer DVDs is supported